MicrosoftDocs/winui-api/microsoft.ui.input.experimental/expgesturerecognizer_manipulationstarted.md

 Occurs when one or more input points have been initiated and subsequent motion (translation, expansion, or rotation) has begun.

+For more details on this API, please see the the UWP WinRT [ManipulationStarted](/uwp/api/windows.ui.input.gesturerecognizer.manipulationstarted) topic.

 ## -remarks

 ## -see-also